CNTRPRTY/xcpdev-genesis/README.md

 ## Libre Counterparty Bitcoin Data Explorer

+THIS IS ALPHA SOFTWARE, but is live at https://www.xcp.dev.

 This is an open source Counterparty data explorer server + client application.
 It requires a fednode to run the server...
 (WIP)

 ---
 ---